 Need to know how many walls of each wall type are in your model?
 How about the total length for each wall type?
 Use this simple but useful script.
-It gets all the wall types in use in the current model then outputs the count and total length for each type.
+It gets all the wall types in use in the current model and then outputs the count and total length for each type.

 7. Renumber parking spaces

 Has this ever happened to you?
 You just finished numbering all the parking spaces in your model when you realize you skipped a couple.
 Ugh. . .
 Renumbering things in Revit is a real pain.
 Fortunately, this script makes it a LOT easier.
 Draw a line of spline through the parking spaces you want to renumber then specify the starting number.
-Dynamo put the parking spaces in the right order then renumbers them.
+Dynamo put the parking spaces in the right order and then renumbers them.
 What a time saver!

 8. Create sheets from views

-This script creates sheets from a list of views then puts those views on the new sheets.
+This script creates sheets from a list of views and then puts those views on the new sheets.
 It’s useful for when you need to quickly review a set of views or when you’re cartooning your drawing set.

 9. Batch upgrade Revit families